euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 This technique converts each document to a corresponding unordered collection of words (bag).
 One of the applications, could be checking multiple documents for plagiarism or sentiment analysis from a collection of tweets.

+This approach has a limitation, **it treats every word as equally important**.
+When in accor

 ### Document-Term Matrix
 Vectorization of a set of documents can be accomplished to have a better reading than analyzing each separate document.
 In this approach, a corpus would be constructed from all the documents and a frequency table should be composed having a column for each pre-processed token.
 This can be known as a **Document-Term Matrix**.